 Figure 7.
 SmartChip RT-qPCR miRNA analysis of RNA purified from Capturem-isolated EVs.
 Panel A. RNA isolated from EVs using the Capturem isolation kit was reverse transcribed, preamplified, and then analyzed using the SmartChip Real-Time PCR System.
 Panel B. 101 of 285 assays with a Ct <28 had clean no-template controls (NTCs) on the NTC chip.
 The top eight assays were tested off-chip along with GAPDH.

 Finally, we created an NGS library from Capturem-isolated EVs using the SMARTer Stranded Total RNA-Seq Kit v2 - Pico Input Mammalian.
 A Bioanalyzer trace demonstrated a good, uniform library was created and subsequent sequencing demonstrated good gene coverage (Figure 8).
-One miRNA identified by NGS with the highest number of reads was miR-let-7, which has previously been published to be present in EVs.
+Two transcripts with the highest number of reads were ACACB and CUL9, both of which have previously been published to be present in EVs.
 Thus, NGS libraries can be created and sequenced using Capturem-isolated EVs.

 % of total mapped